THIS PAGE IS AVAILABLE AS A PODCAST HERE

 And beware of giving into the tragic temptation of shutting out God because He has allowed you to experience some personal tragedy or setback that was just too much to bear.
 Don’t let the crosses of this life crush you!

-Otherwise, God may very well say to you upon your death as the famous Catholic writer Frank Sheed put it so well “OK you have chosen that your will be done, not mine.”
-This may land you in a nasty stretch of Purgatory at best!
+Otherwise, God may very well say to you upon your death, as the famous Catholic writer Frank Sheed put it so well, “OK you have chosen that your will be done, not mine.”
+The implication from this line is that your next stop is Hell!

 We live in a society nowadays where a disconcerting number of people are flirting with Satanism.
 I even saw a picture on the internet of someone holding up a sign at some rally that said “Hell will be fabulous”.
 No it won’t be, not at all!!